NEONScience/NEON-Data-Skills/tutorials/R/AOP/AOP-L3-rasters/aop_merge_rasters.md

 </div>

-This tutorial illustrates using the `makeFullSiteMosaics` function for the NEON aquatic site <a href="https://www.neonscience.org/field-sites/mcra" target="_blank"> MCRA (McRae Creek)</a> in Domain 16, the Pacific Northwest.
+This tutorial illustrates the function for the NEON aquatic site <a href="https://www.neonscience.org/field-sites/mcra" target="_blank"> MCRA (McRae Creek)</a> in Domain 16, the Pacific Northwest.
 This site was chosen for demonstration because it is one of the smallest AOP sites, and therefore is quicker to download.
 Let's get started!

 First, clone the git repository locally and set the working directory to where you cloned the data skills repository.

-    # change the wd depending on your local environment and where you cloned the repository
+    # change the wd depending on your local environment and where you cloned the repository or copied the aop_merge_raster_functions.R script
-    wd <- file.path("c:","Users","bhass","Documents","GitHubRepos","NEON-Data-Skills","tutorials","R","AOP","AOP-L3-rasters")
+    wd <- file.path(path.expand("~"),"GitHubRepos","NEON-Data-Skills","tutorials","R","AOP","AOP-L3-rasters")
     setwd(wd)

-First let's pull in the `aop_mosaic_rasters.R` function, which is saved in the same directory in this repository.
+First let's use `source` to pull in the `aop_merge_raster_functions.R` script, which is located in the working directory.
+For more details on what `source` does, please refer to the <a href="https://www.earthdatascience.org/courses/earth-analytics/multispectral-remote-sensing-data/source-function-in-R/" target="_blank"> CU Earth Lab Tutorial on Source Functions in R</a>

-    # Load the aop_merge_raster_functions.R function
     source("./aop_merge_raster_functions.R")

 Let's take a look a the documentation for the function `makeFullSiteMosaics`